microsoft/qsharp-language/Specifications/QIR/Classical-Runtime.md

 | __quantum__rt__heap_alloc | `i8*(i32)`  | Allocate a block of memory on the heap. |
 | __quantum__rt__heap_free  | `void(i8*)` | Release a block of allocated heap memory. |

+Passing a null pointer to `free` should cause the call to be ignored.

 ### Logging and Termination

 | Function                  | Signature         | Description |